Cornelius Vander Starr

-Cornelius Vander Starr (October 15, 1892 – December 20, 1968), sometimes known as Neil Starr, was an American businessman and founder of C.V.
-Starr & Co. (later known as Starr Companies) in Shanghai, China, which became AIG.
+Cornelius Vander Starr (October 15, 1892 – December 20, 1968), known as Neil Starr, was an American businessman and founded the insurance and investment organization C.V.
+Starr & Co. (later known as Starr Companies) in Shanghai, China.
+1919 he opened a subsidiary which became insurance giant American International Group (AIG) and AIA Group.
+AIG was the first international finance and insurance company and he became an intelligence asset under the Roosevelt presidency (1933–1945).

+Ken Starr was his grand nephew.

 AIG grew from an initial market value of $300 million to $180 billion, becoming the largest insurance company in the world.

 Early life

 Starr was born to parents of Dutch ancestry.
 His father was a railroad engineer.
+The Special prosecutor Ken Starr (1946 – 2022) was his grand nephew.
 Starr attended University of California, Berkeley from 1910 to 1911 before dropping out and returning to his hometown of Fort Bragg, California.
-There he began his first business venture, selling ice cream, at the age of nineteen.

 He joined the U.S. Army in 1918 but was never deployed overseas because World War I had ended.
-Unable to resist a strong urge to travel and understand the world, he joined the Pacific Mail Steamship Company as a clerk in Yokohama, Japan.
+He joined the Pacific Mail Steamship Company as a clerk in Yokohama, Japan.
 Later that year, he traveled to Shanghai where he worked for several insurance businesses.